 Step Five: Utilize a Posting Schedule

 If you’re struggling with your posting schedule, a great way to build one is based on different types of posts.
-Think of your post cycle as a one-month period, then consider your blog posts within this timeframe.
+Think of your post cycle as a one-month period, then consider your posts within this timeframe.
 For example, you could include one family recipe per month.
 You could have favorite ingredients of the month at the end of each month.
 You could then integrate a tool review, an ingredient spotlight, a technique tutorial and a baking post around the set pieces.
 Already you’ll have set yourself up with six high-quality post ideas for the month, which will keep your readers engaged and help you build up a wealth of great food content.

 Step Six: Find Your Audience

-Search engine optimization is a method of ensuring your site and blog posts appear higher up on the results page of Google.
+Search engine optimization is a method of ensuring your site and posts appear higher up on the results page of Google.
 This means that if somebody uses the internet to search for, say, a chicken casserole recipe, your relevant page will appear higher up on their list of search results, making it more likely they’ll click your link.

 Search engine optimization (sometimes called SEO) can be achieved through a multitude of different tactics.
 One of the biggest and most important is the use of keywords.
 You can find popular search terms relating to your content through tools such as Google Analytics.
-Once you have this information, you can then ensure your blog posts include these keywords – particularly in their titles, subheadings, and introductions.
-By having these keywords in your posts, you’ll ensure people who search for them will easily find your blog.
+Once you have this information, you can then ensure your posts include these keywords – particularly in their titles, subheadings, and introductions.
+By having these keywords in your posts, you’ll ensure people who search for them will easily find your site.

 Step Seven: Reach Out

 One thing that makes creating content unique from other forms of media is its sense of community.
 Make sure you’re using this to your best advantage in terms of reaching your audience and growing your blog.